ttaubert/octoblog/source/_posts/2017-02-07-simple-cryptol-specifications.markdown

 $ clang -c -emit-llvm -o cmul.bc cmul.c
 {% endcodeblock %}

-Compile the code to LLVM bitcode as before so that we can load it into SAW when we finished writing our specification.
+Compile the code to LLVM bitcode as before so that we can load it into SAW later.

-## The Cryptol reference implementation
+## The Cryptol specification

 To automate verification we'll again write a SAW script.
 It will contain the necessary verification commands and details, as well as a Cryptol specification.